 Created by "Jack Miller (?) and Ruben Moreira (art) Everyone loved this Raymond.
 The first great private eye to appear in Detective Comics, rough-and-tumble Slam Bradley, Siegal and Schuster's two-fisted, hardboiled throwback to the pulp era, made his last regularly scheduled appearance in 1949, in issue #152.
 The very next issue marked the debut of a decidedly … Continue reading Roy Raymond

-Created by Joe Shuster and Jerry Siegel SLAM BRADLEY, the original two-fisted, fightin'-mad (and occasionally pipe-sucking) comic book shamus, slugged his way through the mean streets of Cleveland, Ohio in the pages of Detective Comics, the comic book response to the hard-boiled crime and detective pulps of the time.
-Slam loved a good brouhaha (eyes … Continue reading Slam Bradley
+Created by Joe Shuster and Jerry Siegel Before there was Mike Hammer, before there was Johnny Dynamite, before there was even Batman, there was...
+SLAM BRADLEY!
+He was the original two-fisted, fightin'-mad (and occasionally pipe-sucking) comic book shamus, who slugged his way through the mean streets (of Cleveland, Ohio?) in the pages of Detective Comics, … Continue reading Slam Bradley

 Created by Howard Purcell JOHNNY PERIL was a comic book private eye created by Howard Purcell who usually found himself caught up in all kinds of weird suspense tales, bouncing around in the back pages of various All-American (and later DC) titles.
 Not much is known about his past (as in, nobody gave him one … Continue reading Johnny Peril